chialab/a11ygator-app/README.md

 GET /report?url=<site-to-test> HTTP/1.1
 ```

-To pass options, please make a POST call embedding them on the body request.
+To pass options, make a POST call embedding them on the request's body.

 Example: